 - 5.1.
-References will be taken up on short listed applicants prior to interview where possible.
+References will be taken up on short listed applicants prior to interview.
 Please note that no questions will be asked about health or medical fitness prior to any offer of employment being made. - 5.2.
 All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
 One of the references must be from the applicant's current or most recent employer.
 If the current/most recent employment does/did not involve work with children, then the second referee should be from the employer with whom the applicant most recently worked with children.
 Neither referee should be a relative or someone known to the applicant solely as a friend. - 5.3.
+For teaching staff, one referee must be the Head of the applicant's current school. - 5.4.
 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
+Referees will also be asked to confirm, to the best of their knowledge, that the applicant has not been radicalised so that they do not support terrorism or any form of 'extremism' (see the definition of 'extremism' at section 14 below).
 All referees will be sent a copy of the job description and person specification for the role which the applicant has applied for.
-If the referee is a current or previous employer, they will also be asked to confirm the following: - the applicant's dates of employment, salary, job title/duties, reason for leaving, performance, sickness\ and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired) except where the issues were deemed to have resulted from allegations which were found to be unsubstantiated, unfounded, false or malicious;;

-- whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people except where the allegations were found to be unsubstantiated, unfounded, false or malicious; and - to the best of their knowledge, whether the applicant could be considered to be involved in 'extremism' (see the definition of 'extremism' at section 14 below).
+If the referee is a current or previous employer, they will also be asked to confirm the following: - the applicant's dates of employment, salary, job title/duties, reason for leaving, performance and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired); - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people; and - to the best of their knowledge, whether the applicant could be considered to be involved in 'extremism' (see the definition of 'extremism' at section 14 below). - 5.5.
+The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials. - 5.6.
+The School will compare all references with any information given on the application form.
+Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed. - 5.7.
+Where a reference is not received prior to interview it will be reviewed upon receipt.
+Any discrepancies identified between the reference and the application form and/or the interview assessment form will be considered by the School.
+The applicant may be asked to provide further information or clarification before an appointment can be confirmed. - 5.8.
+If factual references are received (i.e. those which contain limited information such as job title and dates of employment), this will not necessarily disadvantage an applicant but additional references may be sought before an appointment can be confirmed.